Dive sites Menorca: So much to explore!

 Moon Pool

-A cave dive for experienced divers.
-A beautiful steep wall and 'Horse Shoe Tunnel' take us to the entrance of the Moon Pool, at a depth of 13 metres.
+A beautiful steep wall takes us to the entrance of Moon Pool, located at a depth of 13 metres.
 Moon Pool is one of the most famous caves in Menorca.
-A tunnel leads us through several bends about 50 metres into the rocky coast of Cap d'en Font.
-As we follow this tunnel, we swim over large boulders and round pebbles, until at the end we reach a round room with a circular hole in the ceiling.
+Once inside, a tunnel leads us via several bends about 50 metres into the rocky coast of Cap d'en Font.
+As we follow this tunnel, we swim over large boulders and round pebbles, until at the end we reach acircular room with a hole in the ceiling.
 Here we make our safety stop, after which we swim through a halocline before surfacing.
 After a final bend, we are now in a small air pocket.

 On the way back, we look for conger eels, crabs and shrimps, which we find here in abundance.